We’ll get back you to ASAP

 The frequency of cleaning residential solar panels in New Zealand depends on several factors, such as the location of your home and the amount of debris that accumulates on the panels.
 As a general rule, it’s recommended to clean residential solar panels at least once a year in New Zealand to ensure optimal performance.

 If your home is located in an area with high levels of pollution or dust, or if there are trees nearby that drop leaves or other debris onto your solar panels, you may need to clean them more frequently.
-In some cases, it may be necessary to clean them every 3-6 months to keep them operating at their best.
+All manufactures for solar panel brands sold widely in New Zealand have clear stipulations to maintain warranty validity.
+Most require an annual clean and visual maintenance inspection.
+If you are unsure about what your particular panel brand stipulates?
+Feel free to ask us at Eco Shine Solar and we would be happy to assist you.

 The core factor of any professional solar panel cleaning service is pure water.
 Solar panels are prone to staining from mineralisation.
 New Zealand water supplies, be they council, tank, or bore, can all have heavy mineralisation content.
 There are many methods of making pure water, but none better than Reverse Osmosis.
 Many panel manufactures warranties exclusively state that pure water must be produced via RO/DI.
 Pure water produced through less sophisticated filtering methods such as deionization will still contain some heavy minerals.
 Most importantly, silica, which is responsible for the nasty white chalky stains to which many New Zealanders are accustomed.